J-Ramalho/industRial/docs/9_twolevelDOEs.md

 F-statistic: 4.02 on 7 and 24 DF,  p-value: 0.00481
 ```

 The R-squared was introduced in the linear models unit as a way to assess the quality of the model fit.
 A potential problem with this statistic is that it always increases as factors are added to the model, even if these factors are not significant.
-This can be overcomed by using the adjusted R-squared which is obtained by dividing the Sums of Squares by the degrees of freedom, and is adjusted for the size of the model, that is the number of factors.
+This can be overcome by using the adjusted R-squared which is obtained by dividing the Sums of Squares by the degrees of freedom, and is adjusted for the size of the model, that is the number of factors.
 Both indicators are part of the `summary()` output of the `lm()` function applied on the `charging_time` dataset as we could just see in the previous chunk.
 Below we're comparing both indicators.

 A consulting company specialized in data science is supporting a global manufacturer of electrical car batteries to further optimize a <b class="highlight">lithium-ion battery charging time</b>.
 The latest DOE consisted of 3 input factors as follows: